ddccc/HealthCheck/0ReadMe.txt

 A version must be added to a tomcat web server in its webapps directory.
-The file j2ee.jar goes into the lib directory - may be it is included these days in the JDK.
+The file j2ee.jar goes into the lib directory - maybe it is included these days in the JDK.
 Java compilation uses a JDK.
 Scripts assume running on a window box; they need adjustments for linux.